Kerri Walsh Jennings

 Head Athletic Trainer - Angel City FC

 Randi Lininger is an athletic trainer with extensive background in professional soccer.
-She is currently the Head Athletic Trainer for Angel City FC (NWSL) and previously work with Sporting Kansas City (MLS) and RGV FC Toros (USL).
+She is currently an Athletic Trainer for the U.S. Soccer Federation and previously work with Angel City FC (NWSL), Sporting Kansas City (MLS), and RGV FC Toros (USL).
 She has over 10 years experience which includes working with professional, ammeter, collegiate and high school athletes and coaches, as well as orthopedic clinics and private sector rehabilitation clinics.

 Randi received her Bachelors in Athletic Training from Colorado State University-Pueblo then went on to receive her Master’s with Sports Psychology emphasis from California University of Pennsylvania and Doctorate of Athletic Training from Temple University.
 Additionally, she holds Performance Specialist Certification through EXOS as well as other comprehensive education and certifications.